 Heavily bombed in World War II, the harbour area of Plymouth has been rebuilt with modern flats, offices, marinas and an impressive aquarium.
 On the west side of Sutton Harbour is the Barbican (PL1 2LR), a short walk down from the Hoe, where Sir Francis Drake famously decided to finish his game of bowls.
-Here a network of streets from Tudor times has been preserved, and we can visit the Elizabethan House and Elizabethan Garden in New Street.
+Here a network of streets from Tudor times has been preserved, and we can visit the Elizabethan House and Garden in New Street.

 For a few days in the late summer of 1620, these cobbled alleys would have echoed to the footsteps and conversations of a group of men who, together with their wives, children and a few servants, were shortly to set out on a voyage which would change the course of history.
-They were the Pilrim Fathers, devout and hard-working folk mostly from the Midlands and East Anglia.
+They were the Pilgrim Fathers, devout and hard-working folk mostly from the Midlands and East Anglia.
 Their names are listed in the Elizabethan Garden, together with their trades and towns of origin.
 There is another list on the side of Island House beside the harbour.
-They only put in to Plymouth because one of their vessels, the Speedwell, was found to be unseaworthy despite recent repairs at Dartmouth, but they called their landfall in America Plymouth Rock and the colony New Plymouth.
+They only put in to Plymouth because one of their vessels, the Speedwell, was found to be unseaworthy despite recent repairs at Dartmouth, but their landfall in America became Plymouth Rock and the colony New Plymouth.
 They decided to abandon the Speedwell in Plymouth and all crowded aboard the remaining ship, the Mayflower.

 On the West Pier is the plain inscription Mayflower 1620, marking the point from which the sturdy Pilgrims left England's shores for the last time on 6th September.
 Nearby a bronze plaque tells the full story and a stone canopy covers the way to the Mayflower Steps on the harbour wall.
 Other inscriptions here tell the story of earlier attempts to colonise the New World, including Sir Walter Raleigh's ill-fated Roanoake settlement, and Sir George Somers expedition to Jamestown in 1609.
 This small jetty was the starting point for these and many other ventures to the New World and beyond.